 The day you file bankruptcy you provide the court with a snapshot of your current finances.
 But our financial situation can change, and the court needs a way to identify which finances the judge controls ("jurisdiction").
 That guidepost is the petition date—the day you filed your case.
 Obligations arising after the petition date are "post-petition" debts.

 Once you've learned what will happen to your Chapter 13 post-petition debt, check out the resources provided at the end of the article.
 You'll find links to applicable bankruptcy forms and additional articles we think you'll enjoy.

-On the day you file bankruptcy you provide the bankruptcy court with a snapshot of your finances.
-Debts that you owe on the day your bankruptcy petition is filed are called "pre-petition" debts.
-The bankruptcy court has jurisdiction over pre-petition debts, and these debts are administered during your bankruptcy case.
+Debts you owe on the day you file your bankruptcy petition are called "pre-petition" debts.
+The bankruptcy court has jurisdiction over all the debts that existed on the day you filed your case.